 Program Overview

-This Electrical Techniques program focuses on building a working knowledge of electricity and electronics in relation to residential and commercial electrician applications.
-Students will develop skills and competencies in electrical theory, network cabling, electrical system installation and electrical workplace safety.
+The Electrical Techniques one-year certificate program builds your working knowledge of electricity and electronics in relation to residential and commercial electrician applications.
+You’ll develop skills and competencies in electrical theory, network cabling, electrical system installation and electrical workplace safety.

 Full Description